01-edu/public/subjects/git/README.md

 puts "Hello, #{name}!"
 ```

+- **Committing and Reverting**:
-- Add the following changes again, stage the file and commit the changes, then revert it.
+  - Add the following unwanted changes again, stage the file, commit the changes, then revert them back to their original state.

 ```
 # This is an unwanted but committed change